Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Analogous results in Arakelov theory

-Faltings has given in \cite[p.~402]{Fal84} an analogue of Fay's equation (\ref{fayidentity}) for these norms to define an invariant $\delta(X)$, which he used to give an arithmetic Noether formula.
-Guàrdia \cite[Corollary 3.6]{Gua99} has found an alternative description for $\delta(X)$, which is the following analogue of Proposition \ref{propJ}
+Faltings has given in \cite[p.~402]{Fal84} an analogue of Fay's equation \eqref{fayidentity} for these norms to define his $\delta$-invariant $\delta(X)$, which he used to prove an arithmetic Noether formula.
+Gu\`ardia \cite[Corollary 3.6]{Gua99} has found an alternative description for $\delta(X)$, which is the following analogue of Proposition~\ref{propJ}: